Jordan-Pierce/Marine-Debris/README.md

 # Install the following from conda-forge
 conda install git -y

-# Install the folling from pip:
+# Install the following from pip:
 pip install uv
 ```